Volunteer with Us!

 Dougall School Breakfast Club

-Four mornings a week, from 7:30 to 9am, we have a team that provides a healthy breakfast for the students at Dougall Ave.
+Four mornings a week, from 7:30 to 9am, our team provides a healthy breakfast for the students at Dougall Ave.
 Public School.
 Full stomachs improve learning and behaviours, and we enjoy weaving another connection with the families of our neighbourhood.

 Soulful Practices